 Abstract:

-There is no outside: this is the main watchword of our time; the second one is that there is no nature.
-My hypothesis is that there is a secret complicity between the foreclosure (Verwerfung) of the outside, which causes a psycho-political illness that I call exophobia (the fear of the outside), and the rejection of nature, the anaturalism constituting the technophilic basis of the Anthropocene and its geo-engineering fantasies.
+There is no outside—this is the main watchword of our time; the second one is that there is no nature.
+My hypothesis is that there is a secret complicity between the foreclosure (Verwerfung) of the outside, which causes a psychopolitical illness that I call exophobia (the fear of the outside), and the rejection of nature, the anaturalism constituting the technophilic basis of the Anthropocene and its geo-engineering fantasies.
 Romanticism could be used as a cure for both exophobia and anaturalism.

 Bio:

-Frederic Neyrat is Associate Professor and Mellon-Morgridge Professor of Planetary Humanities in the English department of UW-Madison (USA).
+Frederic Neyrat is Associate Professor and Mellon-Morgridge Professor of Planetary Humanities in the English department at the University of Wisconsin—Madison.
 He is editor of the electronic platform Alienocene and a member of the editorial board of the journals Lignes, Multitudes, and Terrestres.
-Recently, he published Atopias: Manifesto for a Radical Existentialism (Fordham, 2017), The Unconstructable Earth: An Ecology of separation (Fordham, 2018), and Literature and Materialisms (Routledge, 2020).
+Recently, he published Atopias: Manifesto for a Radical Existentialism (Fordham, 2017), The Unconstructable Earth: An Ecology of Separation (Fordham, 2018), and Literature and Materialisms (Routledge, 2020).